-Student Involvement at Life West Chiropractic College offers programs and services that are designed to not only provide opportunities for educational advancement, but to also apply what is learned.
-To this end, students will demonstrate mastery of the Student Learning Outcomes; and furthermore, will think critically and practically, commit to success, and engage themselves as active members of the chiropractic profession.
+Life Chiropractic College West offers programs and services that are designed not only to provide opportunities for educational advancement but to apply what is learned.
+To this end, students will demonstrate mastery of the Student Learning Outcomes and will think critically and practically, commit to success, and engage themselves as active members of the chiropractic profession.

 Management involves the development, implementation and documentation of a patient care plan for positively impacting a patient’s health and well-being, including specific therapeutic goals and prognoses.
 It may include case follow-up, referral, and/or collaborative care.